prernababali/CrewConnect-with-JWT-Authentification/README.md

-# Employee Management System with JWT Authentication
+# CrewContent with JWT Authentification

-A secure, full-featured Employee Management System built using **Spring Boot 3**, **Spring Security**, and **JWT**, supporting role-based access for `ADMIN` and `USER`.
+A secure, full-featured CrewContent with JWT Authentification System built using **Spring Boot 3**, **Spring Security**, and **JWT**, supporting role-based access for `ADMIN` and `USER`.
 This application enables authenticated users to manage employee records securely through a RESTful API.